builtforme/CodeBnb/README.md

 ## Setup
 You need to set some environment variables to make this run:

+`GITHUB_ORG` - The name of the organization under which software assignments will be created (and in which the template repository lives).
 `GITHUB_USER_TOKEN` - An access token from https://github.com/settings/tokens retrieved by an account with sufficient permissions to the GitHub organization containing the template repo.

 `SPREADSHEET_KEY` - The spreadsheet key from the Google Docs URL.
 See https://www.npmjs.com/package/google-spreadsheet